 The job of a cloud provider is to see new patterns in software development and offer tools to developers to help them implement those new patterns.
 Of course, building these tools is a huge investment.
 If you’re a cloud provider, your customers are trusting you with the health of their application.
 The tool that you build has to work properly and you have to help the customers figure out how to leverage the tool and resolve any breakages.

-Onsi Fakhouri is the senior VP of R&D for cloud at Pivotal, a company that provides a software and support for Spring, Cloud Foundry and several other tools.
+Onsi Fakhouri is the senior VP of R&D for cloud at Pivotal, a company that provides software and support for Spring, Cloud Foundry, and several other tools.
 I sat down with Onsi to discuss his strategy for determining which products Pivotal chooses to build.
-There are a multitude of engineering and business elements that Onsi has to consider when allocating resources to a project.
+There is a multitude of engineering and business elements that Onsi has to consider when allocating resources to a project.

 I interviewed Onsi at Spring One Platform, which is a conference that is organized by Pivotal who, full disclosure, is a sponsor of Software Engineering Daily.
 This week’s episodes are all conversations from that conference, and if there’s a conference that you think I should attend and do coverage at, let me know.
 Whether you like this format or not, I would love to get your feedback.
 We have some big developments coming for Software Engineering Daily in 2018 and we want to have a closer dialogue with the listeners.
 Please send me an email, firstname.lastname@example.org or join our Slack channel.

 Transcript provided by We Edit Podcasts.
 Software Engineering Daily listeners can go to weeditpodcasts.com/sed to get 20% off the first two months of audio editing and transcription services.
 Thanks to We Edit Podcasts for partnering with SE Daily.
 Please click here to view this show’s transcript.